Vinnie Miresse: Political career

 Miresse first entered public office in January 2017, when the Portage County Board of Supervisors voted to appoint him to replace 1st district supervisor Tom Mallison, who had resigned to become county treasurer.
 He was elected to a full two-year term in 2018 and re-elected in 2020 and 2022, without facing any opposition.
 In 2024, he faced his first contested race against contractor Stephen Klein, but prevailed by a wide margin in the April general election.
 While serving on the county board, Miresse continued his education and graduated from the University of Wisconsin–Extension local government academy program.

 While running for re-election in 2024, Miresse announced that he would run for a seat in the Wisconsin State Assembly that fall.
 Miresse sought to succeed Stevens Point's six-term incumbent state representative Katrina Shankland in the 71st Assembly district; Shankland had previously announced she would forgo re-election to seek the Democratic nomination for Congress in the 3rd congressional district.
 Miresse faced no opposition in the Democratic primary and went on to face Republican Bob Pahmeier, a former federal corrections officer and union leader.
 Miresse prevailed by 2,215 votes, taking 53% in the general election.

+In August 2025, Miresse, alongside state senator Jodi Habush Sinykin proposed legislation to reauthorize the Knowles-Nelson Stewardship Program for another six years.

+In October, Miresse authored a bill to grant "rights of nature" to Devil's Lake State Park as well as a bill to reinstate a law regulating mining.